-Beginning in 2019, the Company began to annually engage in an open dialogue with stockholders to ensure leadership was hearing stockholder perspectives regarding our executive compensation practices, ESG practices, and other topics of stockholder interest.
+Beginning in 2019, the Company has annually engaged in an open dialogue with stockholders to ensure leadership was hearing stockholder perspectives regarding our executive compensation practices, ESG practices, and other topics of stockholder interest.
 We strive to reach out to holders of at least 75% of the Company's common stock and to have meetings with holders of at least 25% of the Company's common stock.
 These meetings are typically scheduled for the fourth quarter of the year or early in the first quarter of the following year to inform decision-making and priorities for the upcoming fiscal year.
-Meetings are usually attended by the CFO, the Chief Risk and Administration Officer and the Associate General Counsel.
+Meetings are usually attended by the CFO and General Counsel.

-In January and February 2023, we engaged with stockholders to discuss the Company's ESG initiatives and to request feedback generally from our stockholders.
-For this outreach program, we contacted Middleby's top 25 stockholders, representing approximately 81% of our total outstanding shares, and conducted meetings or otherwise had correspondence with stockholders representing approximately 59% of our total outstanding shares.
+In January-March 2024, we engaged with stockholders to discuss the Company's ESG initiatives and to request feedback generally from our stockholders.
+For this outreach program, we contacted Middleby's top 25 stockholders, representing approximately 76% of our total outstanding shares, and conducted meetings or otherwise had correspondence with stockholders representing approximately 61% of our total outstanding shares.

-Among other things, we discussed our cybersecurity and climate change disclosure initiatives, and evolution of our ESG practices consistent with the growth of the Company and the expectations of our stakeholders.
+Among other things, we discussed the evolution of our ESG practices consistent with the growth of the Company and the expectations of our stakeholders.
 Our investors encouraged us to continue to expand the breadth and depth of our ESG initiatives, and build upon year-to-year comparisons.
-Stakeholders also provided thoughtful and helpful recommendations on reporting frameworks and more robust disclosure.
+Stakeholders also provided thoughtful and helpful recommendations on reporting frameworks.